Sample Nonprofit Bylaws

 Each nonprofit should create nonprofit bylaws which they will use to govern the activities of the nonprofit.
 Nonprofit bylaws can be very simple or complex depending on the rules and regulations that are needed to keep it operating in good standing.
 The bylaws describe how the Board of Directors will operate the nonprofit.
 Because the Nonprofit Bylaws are a legal document, what they contain will be permanent unless changed by a majority vote.
 So be sure that what is contained in them is exactly how you want the Board of Directors to operate.
 As with any legal document, it is a good idea to consult a lawyer before adopting them.

-Just like creating a nonprofit, I believe creating a set of nonprofit bylaws can be very straightforward without a lot of confusion.
+Just like creating a nonprofit, I believe creating a set of sample nonprofit bylaws can be very straightforward without a lot of confusion.
 I included a sample nonprofit bylaws below and also have a resource called the Simple Nonprofit Starter Bundle that goes into much more detail in creating bylaws and all the key charter documents a new nonprofit needs.

 Did you know that there is a much simpler, quicker and inexpensive way to create a nonprofit than the traditional route that most nonprofits go through?
 Check out the page Start a Nonprofit to compare the two different ways, and you might decide that having a nonprofit set up through Fiscal Sponsorship in just 4 weeks and under $400 is a more economic way to start a nonprofit.